Debian 10 Buster has been released. Let’s see what are the new features and how can you download Debian 10 Buster.

 13. Secure-boot support

-With Buster RC1, Debian now has secure-boot support.
+With Buster, Debian now has secure-boot support.
 Which means machines which have the secure-boot bit turned on in the machine should be easily able to install Debian on such machines.
 No need to disable or workaround Secure boot anymore :)

 14. Calameres Live-installer for Debian-Live images

 For Debian buster, Debian Live, Debian introduces Calameres Installer instead of plain old debian-installer.
-While the Debian-installer has lot many features than Calameres, for newbies Calameres provides a fresh alternative to install than debian-installer.
-Some screenshots from the installation process.
+While the Debian-installer has a lot more features than Calameres for newbies, Calameres provides a fresh alternative to install unlike debian-installer.
+Below are some screenshots from the installation process.

 As can be seen it is pretty easy to Install Debian under Calamares, only 5 stages to go through and you can have Debian installed at your end.

 While thousands of packages have been updated and it is virtually impossible to list them all.
 I have tired to list some of the major changes that you can look for in Debian buster.
-What do you think of it?
+What do you think of the Debian 10 Buster release?
+Do share your views in the comments.